-Here's the image I'll be using for this tutorial.
-At the moment, the image is looking a little flat and the colors are a bit dull:
+Here's the image I'll be starting with.
+At the moment, it's looking a little flat and dull:

 Here's how it will look when we're done: